humphd/Seneca2017LearningLab/README.md

 * [Sign in to Travis CI](https://docs.travis-ci.com/user/getting-started/) with your GitHub account
 * Enable Travis CI integration with your GitHub account for this repo in your [profile page](https://travis-ci.org/profile)
 * Create a `.travis.yml` file for a [`node` project](https://docs.travis-ci.com/user/languages/javascript-with-nodejs/).
 It will automatically run your `npm test` command.
 You can specify `"node"` as your node.js version to use the latest stable version of node.
+You can look at how I did my [`.travis.yml`](.travis.yml) file as an example.
 * Push a new commit to your repo's `master` branch to start a build on Travis.
 You can check your builds at https://travis-ci/profile/<git-username>/<repo-name>.
 For example, here is my repo's Travis build page: https://travis-ci.org/humphd/Seneca2017LearningLab